CyVerse-learning-materials/cyverse_mooc/step7.rst

     .. admonition:: learning-objectives

-       - Understand the analysis capabilities of the Discovery Environment
+       - Understand basic analysis capabilities of the Discovery Environment
-       - Understand how to find an analysis app and how to launch the analysis
+       - Be able to find an analysis app and how to launch the analysis
-       - Understand how to monitor analysis results
+       - Be able to monitor analysis results
-       - Understand how to access analysis results
+       - Be able to access analysis results

 **Description:**

-..
-	#### Comment: short text description goes here ####
+In this module, we introduce analysis in the CyVerse discovery environment and demonstrate how to launch and monitor analyses in the discovery environment.

 ----